allan343/Cap2/README.md

 You now have a new class.
 ![](imagesForReadMe/NewClass.PNG)

-Now that you have a class you can add homework with Add Homework.
+Now that you have a class you can add homework with "Add Homework".
 ![](imagesForReadMe/AddHomework.PNG)

 Enter homework details and click save.
 The class you created previously will be selectable in a dropdown.